unalignedcoder/auto-theme/README.md

 # AUTO THEME
-Powershell script which changes the active Windows theme and Desktop background, based on a predefined/daylight schedule.
+Powershell script which changes the active Windows theme and Desktop background based on a predefined/daylight schedule.
 Works in Windows 10/11.
 Not tested in Windows 7.

 ## Description
 This script automatically switches the Windows active theme depending on Sunrise and Sunset, or hours set by the user.